nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54h/ug_nrf54h20_configuration.rst

 You must flash all the HEX files into the device.
 For more information on building images for the nRF54H20 DK, see :ref:`ug_nrf54h20_gs`.
-For additional information on multi-image builds see :ref:`ug_multi_image`.